cvat-ai/cvat/README.md

 To start default container run `docker-compose up -d` command.
 Go to [localhost:8080](http://localhost:8080/).
 You should see a login page.

 ### You can include any additional components.
-Just add corresponding docker-compose file to build or run command:
+Just add corresponding docker-compose file to build or run command

 ```bash
 # Build image with CUDA and OpenVINO support